KaiErikNiermann/docker-nginx-basic/README.md

 ## Why

 While there are likely more straightforward approaches when it comes to manually setting up some hosting configuration, this was personally a nice exploration into some of the more low-level aspects of hosting and deployment, and I hope it helps anyone else as well.
+Additionally its nice to have a reference for some of the fundamentals.

 ## Basic Idea and Technologies